-If you need to undertake earthworks, roadworks, stormwater drainage work, landscaping, erosion and sedimentation control, excavation, mechanical work, structural work, hydraulic work or work associated with driveways and parking bays, including road pavement and road finishing on private land, you will need to obtain a Subdivision Construction Certificate beforehand.
-You can do this by completing the form below.
+If you need to undertake earthworks, roadworks, stormwater drainage work, landscaping, erosion and sedimentation control, excavation, mechanical work, structural work, hydraulic work or work associated with driveways and parking bays, including road pavement and road finishing on private land, you will need to obtain a Subdivision Construction Certificate beforehand via the NSW Planning Portal.

 These can be obtained from Council and fees apply.
 Please ensure that your application is accompanied by any documentation or payments required.

 Prior to any work beginning you must provide your signed PCA agreement to Council for signing (the PCA agreement will be issued with your Subdivision Construction Certificate approval).
 The Subdivision (including Civil Works) Construction Certificate Application is to be made on the NSW Planning Portal.
 To appoint a PCA you will need to complete an application on the NSW Planning Portal website.
 If you haven’t already done so you will need to register for a planning portal account to start this process.

 Water and sewer infrastructure

 If you wish to undertake stormwater or sewer drainage or water supply works, you need approval under s.68 of the Local Government Act.
 You will need to have the relevant plans and documentation completed and attached.
 Check your development consent for details of what you need to provide or contact Council for advice on (02) 6625 0500.

 Application for Approval to Carry Out an Activity – Section 68 Approval